 Autonomy is usually presented at GCSE level where students are given coursework and revision to undergo independently, and this is where the struggle begins; because they have not been exposed to it earlier, understanding the development of a revision technique can be difficult, so the earlier the better.

 Independent projects should be implemented from the beginning of secondary education, for example, in History, pupils are given the task of conducting and presenting research on any topic of their choice.
 This enables them to do their own research and present it their own way.
 By doing this, you as the teacher are able to see their ability and explore how you can help and guide them to do better.

 Set tasks that encourage students to think for themselves and be creative from a young age.
 It allows them to expand their mind and method of thinking, and as a result they become independent and autonomous.
 They learn to trust themselves and their own instincts, and this is valuable for them to understand about independent learning later on in their academic life.

-If you feel as though you need or want to adapt your current teaching techniques in order to help encourage autonomy in your students, explore the flipped learning model as this lends itself to students working independently in order to become autonomous learners.
+If you want to adapt your current teaching techniques to encourage autonomy from your students, explore the flipped learning model as this lends itself to students working independently in order to become autonomous learners.